 - Business intelligence and analytics

-Though these functions can just as well be handled through individual systems, ERP makes the process easier by enabling these modules to share a single source of data (also stored in the ERP) and simplifying the workflow by providing a consistent look and feel of the user interface across different functions.
+Though these functions can just as well be handled through individual systems, ERP makes the process easier by enabling these plugins to share a single source of data (also stored in the ERP) and simplifying the workflow by providing a consistent look and feel of the user interface across different functions.

 2. Integrate your processes and streamline your workflow.